priceline/design-system/COMPONENT_GUIDANCE.md

 ### Expected Usage

 In general, all of the components in `/packages/core` are primitives: they are building blocks for use in constructing more complex UI elements.
-Packages that exist outside of `/packages/core`, like `/packages/autocomplete`, `/packages/modal` and `/packages/slider` are more complex units of user interface.
+Packages that exist outside of `/packages/core`, like `/packages/autocomplete`, `/packages/modal` and `/packages/slider` are more complex units of the user interface.

 ### Bundle Size